Fladbury: Church of St John the Baptist

-The church of St John the Baptist in Fladbury is a Grade 1 listed church in the village centre.
+The church of St John the Baptist in Fladbury is a Grade I listed church in the village centre.
 It has been a site of Christian worship since monks settled here in 691AD when Ethelred, King of Mercia, made a grant of land to Oftfor the then Bishop of Worcester.
 The monks later moved on to found the monastery that became Evesham Abbey.
 There was possibly a church at Fladbury in 1086, as there was then a priest there.
 On 14 May 1448, Eleanor, wife of Sir John Throckmorton and her son, Thomas, obtained licence to found the parish church.
 Sir John Throckmorton of Throckmorton Manor, Knt., (d.
 12 April 1445) was later interred in a large altar tomb in Fladbury Church.

 No trace of the early Saxon building remains, and the present building dates from the 12th century, with only the base of the tower dating back to Norman times.
 The church was rebuilt in 1340 with significant restorations taking place during Victorian times.
 The family of Worcester architect, Frederick Preedy, lived in Fladbury and there is much of his work in the church.
 He added the chancel and vestry in 1864 and completed a major restoration in 1871.
 Most of the 19th century fittings are designed by him together with 10 stained glass windows, mainly family memorials.

 There are several stained-glass memorial windows, one representing the coats of arms of seven knights slain at the battle of Evesham in 1265.
 This church is one of the few in Worcestershire which contains memorial brasses.
 The Nicholson organ dates from 1837.
 The church also contains many medieval, and later, monuments to local families.

 There have been bells in Fladbury Church since 1500.
 The Sanctus Bell, one of only three in the Worcestershire Diocese, was cast by William Culverdon of London in c1520.
 There were three bells in the tower in 1552.
 A new ring of six bells was cast by William Bagley of Chacombe and installed in 1700.
-They were replaced in 1870 by a new ring cast by Thomas Mears and Son of London.
+They were replaced in 1807 by a new ring cast by Thomas Mears and Son of London.
 They were rung until 1932 when the bell frame became unstable.
 An Ellacombe Apparatus was then used until 1984.
 The bells were refurbished in 1991.
 The tower now has a ring of eight bells which were rehung on a new frame.